consoledotdev/home/content/tools/server-monitoring.md

 such as deviation from baselines, outlier detection, aggregation windows, critical vs warning thresholds and customized runbook or alert descriptions with variables.
-These feed into notification channels such as email or Slack notifications but are missing Datadog’s advanced features like forecasting, composite metrics and incident management.
+These feed into notification channels such as email or Slack notifications but are missing Datadog's advanced features like forecasting, composite metrics and incident management.

-Although the pricing model with a generous free quota means it’s easy to deploy and try all the features of New Relic, it is also more challenging to predict how much data you need.
+Although the pricing model with a generous free quota means it's easy to deploy and try all the features of New Relic, it is also more challenging to predict how much data you need.
 100GB/m sounds like a lot but can you intuitively guess how much data a monitoring agent on a single server would report each month?